pyrocko/grond/docs/source/method/index.rst

     :alt: alternate text
     :figclass: align-left

-    **Figure 8**: Drawing new model candidated from the described sampling strategies - the proposal is based on the existing solution space.
+    **Figure 8**: Drawing new model candidates from the described sampling strategies - the proposal is based on the existing solution space.

 Movies: BABO at work